 Judy’s involvement did not end once the trophy was made.
-Unusually for a trophy of such value, the winners are allowed to take it away with them, even abroad.
-But Judy gets it back each year before the event, polishes it and checks all is in order.
+Unusually for a trophy of such value, the winners were allowed to take it away with them, even abroad.
+But it was returned to Judy each year before the event, who polished it and checked all was in order.

-Judy also makes the two bronze resin replica trophies, which are given to the winning owner and rider to keep.
-And each year the top 12 riders at Badminton are given a small bronze resin replica of one of the horses on the trophy; Judy creates these too.
+Judy also made each of the two bronze resin replica trophies, which were given to the winning owner and rider to keep.
+And each year the top 12 riders at Badminton were given a small bronze resin replica of one of the horses on the trophy; Judy created these too.

-This year she will also make a new base for the main trophy, as more space is needed for winners’ plaques.
+In 2015 she made a new base for the main trophy, as more space was needed for winners’ plaques.

-The sculptor “goes backstage” at Badminton on the Sunday of the event and helps assistant director Jane Tuckwell with wrapping trophies and “making sure everything is in the right place”.
+The sculptor would “go backstage” at Badminton on the Sunday of the event and help the then assistant director Jane Tuckwell with wrapping trophies and “making sure everything is in the right place”.

-“I arrive armed with everything — dusters, tape — you wouldn’t want a smudge on the trophy,” she says.
-“The main trophy has to be wrapped in acid-free tissue or it would tarnish.”
+“I arrived armed with everything — dusters, tape — you wouldn’t want a smudge on the trophy,” she said.
+“The main trophy had to be wrapped in acid-free tissue or it would tarnish.”

 Article continues below…

 You might also be interested in:

 Our Badminton Horse Trials build-up rolls on as we find out about a special cross-country trophy, given for the first